cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 These figures show the rate in which blocks were created from the point of view of each node, indicating when each node learned that a new block had been agreed upon.
 Throughout much of the load application period, the majority of nodes maintained a rate of approximately 20 blocks per minute.
 A spike to more than 100 blocks per minute occurred due to a slower node catching up.
 This behavior was similar in the baseline scenario.

-With latency emulation (LE), there is a noticeable degradation in performance.
-The block generation rate drops from approximately 30 blocks per minute (without LE) to around 10 blocks per minute.

 | v0.38 | v1 (without LE / with LE)
 |:--------------:|:--------------:|